alan-platform/alan-platform.github.io/pages/docs.md

 ```

 > Tip: run this in a directory dedicated to the server as it will download additional utilities and create directories.

-## Alan and Windows
-Alan is built to run in a Unix-like environment.
-We rely on tools like bash and curl that are native to Linux and macOS.

-On Windows you can use the MinGW terminal (aka.
-Git Bash) provided by [Git-For-Windows](https://gitforwindows.org).
-Using our Linux builds in WSL or a Linux VM are also possible.

-The Alan runtime only runs on a "real" Unix-like system.
-Run it in WSL under the Linux filesystem (not `/mnt/c`, so for instance `~`), a VM (e.g. via [Vagrant](https://www.vagrantup.com)) or an external Linux server (you can rent [a VPS](https://duckduckgo.com/vps%20hosting) for a few dollars a month).

 ## Languages